 Data shows the best day to Pin, in general, seems to be Saturday.
 But, this largely depends on the topic behind the tweet.

 Are Certain Topics Better for Certain Days?

-Pinterest data shows that certain topics/niches do tend to perform better on certain days of the week.
+Pinterest data shows that specific topics/niches do tend to perform better on certain days of the week.